harshitvasu/just-notes/modern-history/spectrum-5.md

 ### The Policy of Ring-Fence
-Warren Hastings took charge as the governor general at a critical period of British rule when the British were to Expansion and Consolidation of British Power ✫ 121 encounter the powerful combination of the Marathas, Mysore, and Hyderabad.
+Warren Hastings took charge as the governor general at a critical period of British rule when the British were to

+encounter the powerful combination of the Marathas, Mysore, and Hyderabad.
 He followed a policy of ring-fence which aimed at creating buffer zones to defend the Company’s